Valuation of a Financial Claim Contingent on the Outcome of a Quantum Measurement: Introduction

 \section{Introduction}

 By ``quantum finance" we mean the valuation, optimization and risk management of financial contracts for which the outcomes (in the form of one or more payments made between the various parties involved) are contingent on the results of one or more quantum measurements.
-The financial contracts that we consider can be easily implemented, at least in principle, in a suitable laboratory.
-Our investigations are entirely within the scope of standard quantum mechanics and we are not concerned here with modifications of the standard framework or with interpretive issues.
-The resulting theory of quantum finance is distinctly non-Kolmogorovian, inheriting as it does the full generality of quantum probability.
+The financial contracts that we consider can be easily implemented in a suitable laboratory.
+Our investigations fall within the scope of standard quantum mechanics and we are not concerned here with modifications of the standard framework or with interpretive issues.
+The resulting theory of quantum financial contracts is distinctly non-Kolmogorovian, inheriting as it does the full generality of quantum probability.

+The idea of forging connections between quantum theory and finance theory is not a new one.
+Previous attempts have tended to fall into two broad categories.
+In the first category one has theories that work with the suggestion that asset prices -- and perhaps other economic variables as well -- are somehow subject to the laws of quantum mechanics.

+This is not an unreasonable thing to think about, given the rather general notions of ``complementarity" promoted by Bohr and Heisenberg.
+Nonetheless, it is probably safe to say that little by way of real progress has been made in this direction.
+The same is probably true if one tries to explain the overall macroeconomic characteristics of financial markets by use of statistical mechanics.
+For if asset prices were in some way subject to the laws of quantum mechanics, then surely the properties of large systems of prices could be explained by quantum statistical mechanics -- but that does not seem to be the case.

+In the second category of connections between quantum theory and finance, less controversially, one sees mathematical techniques originating in quantum theory being applied to problems in finance.
+Recently, we have witnessed a flurry of activity in the use of such techniques to improve on the traditional methods of computational finance, paving the way for the use of quantum computers to perform large-scale financial calculations.
+It should be emphasized, nonetheless, that no quantum ideas {\it per se} are involved in the finance theory underlying such endeavours, so the term ``quantum finance" may be a misnomer in that context.
+See the Appendix for further discussion of previous approaches to quantum finance.

+Our theory represents a departure from these approaches.
+On the one hand, we are not suggesting the existence of quantum properties in ordinary financial assets such as stocks and bonds.
+Nor are we concerned with the use of ideas derived from quantum theory to speed up the risk management of conventional financial assets, or even new assets, such as those based on blockchain technology.
+In particular, we are not concerned with the use of quantum computers to tackle the work currently being carried out by classical computers.

+We are concerned, rather, with the pricing of securities for which the payouts are directly linked, by design, to the outcomes of quantum measurements.
+Needless to say, such financial products do not exist at present.
+But they may exist in the future, and that is why the theory is of interest from a scientific perspective.
+In particular, one can envisage the existence of a rather general type of structured product that delivers a sequence of cash flows, each being determined by the outcomes of a sequence of experiments.
+In such contracts, the experiments themselves may be adapted, in the sense that experiments performed at a later stage of the sequence may depend in their design on the outcomes of experiments made at an earlier stage of the sequence.
+Here we consider the most basic of such structured products.